(E-E) Ev.g.e.n.i.j ..K.o.z.l.o.v Berlin

 This is the case with Marc Chagall, one of Kozlov’s favourite artists then and now.
 Kozlov mentions him a number of times in his diaries, and his interest in Chagall was actually quite profound.
 In the summer of 1983, he was working as a guard with one shift of 24 hours followed by two days off, watching a compound with tractors and other machines (and, if necessary, chasing away thieves).
 Sitting in a small booth, he would spend most of his working time translating word by word, with the help of an English-Russian dictionary, a Marc Chagall art book he had received from the US .
 Kozlov’s manuscript, a unique manifestation of his love for Chagall’s works, might still exist in his Peterhof flat .

-Yet E-E assured me that he identifies no more than two of his works with Chagall’s style – two small watercolour drawings from 1982 displaying naïve scenes from his mother’s village.
+Yet E-E assured me that he identifies no more than two of his works with Chagall’s style – two small gouache and watercolour drawings from 1982, naïve sceneries inspired by his 1982 summer vacation at Sintsovo, his mother’s village in the Kostroma oblast.
+Besides, during the two weeks he spent there, he already started translating the Chagall book.
 Perhaps in the future some art historian will come to a different conclusion and find other traces of Chagall in Kozlov’s work.

 Until 2014, when the paintings from the former Sergei Shchukin collection (Picasso, Matisse and other French artists) were transferred to the General Staff Building of the Hermitage Museum, they were displayed at the main building’s legendary third floor section displaying modern French painting.
 Kozlov mentions “Matisse’s hall” in his diary from 1980: Дворцовая площадь. Вид из Эрмитажа. Окно 3-его этажа. Зал Матисса. = 16:00